Coworking Spaces or Conventional: Why the World’s Biggest Companies Are Sharing Office Space

 The largest businesses in the world have enough time and money to take a conventional office – so why are they choosing coworking instead?

-Coworking has long been the working style of choice for start-ups, freelancers and entrepreneurs because it’s a cheaper, less committal way of leasing office space.
+Coworking spaces have long been the working style of choice for start-ups, freelancers and entrepreneurs because it’s a cheaper, less committal way of leasing office space.
 It allows young businesses to operate in a professional environment without the risk of a fixed space and location.
-With a smaller bond, month-to-month leases, fewer running costs and less management time, coworking offices are perfect for companies going through growth with uncertainty about what their future holds.
+With a smaller bond, month-to-month leases, fewer running costs and less management time, coworking spaces are perfect for companies going through growth with uncertainty about what their future holds.

 Coworking offices never quite outgrew their association with tech start-ups and hustling entrepreneurs – until now.